raylinsoriano/NLP_project/README.md

 ![image-1](https://cdn.analyticsvidhya.com/wp-content/uploads/2018/07/performing-twitter-sentiment-analysis1.jpg) <br />

 ## Overview
-This analysis used over 9,000 tweets regarding the brands Apple and Google and their products to build a natural language processing (NLP) model to analyze consumer sentiment.
+We built a project using Natural Language Processing (NLP) baseline to analyze consumer sentiment from tweets from the SXSW conference where they were announcing the new Ipad2.

 ## Business Problem
-The purpose of the analysis is to provide actionable recommendations for a client seeking to purchase a consumer sentiment tool that is able to detect product sentiment based on tweets.
+The purpose of the analysis is to provide actionable recommendations for our client Samsung seeking to purchase a consumer sentiment tool that is able to detect product sentiment based on tweets.
 Clients interested in detecting product sentiment for purposes of market segmentation can use this project’s findings to inform its business decision.

 ## Data & Methodology